gaadimech/GaadiMech-CRM-Frontend/README.md

 **Important:**
 - For Railway deployment, set `NEXT_PUBLIC_API_BASE_URL` to your AWS backend URL
 - The frontend will make API calls to this URL
-- Ensure CORS is configured on the backend to allow requests from your Railway domain
+- Ensure CORS is configured on the backend to allow requests from your Railway/custom domain

 ### API Configuration